Hermit (horse): 1866: two-year-old season

 Hermit was given his first trial when still a yearling in December 1865.
 He conceded 35 lb to a yearling filly named Problem and won their private race comfortably.
 When Problem won the valuable Brocklesby Stakes on her debut at Lincoln Racecourse in March, it was clear to Machell and Chaplin that they had a potentially top class colt.

 Hermit began his racing career at the First Spring Meeting at Newmarket where he finished second in a half-mile sweepstakes to the filly Cellina, who was carrying three pounds more than the colt.
 Shortly afterwards he ran against Cellina again in a Biennial Stakes at Bath.
-Despite conceding three pounds to the filly, Hermit showed improved form to hin by a neck from Cellina with the pair finishing three lengths clear of the other 12 runners.
+Despite conceding three pounds to the filly, Hermit showed improved form to win by a neck from Cellina with the pair finishing three lengths clear of the other 12 runners.
 On his next appearance, Hermit was sent to Epsom for the Woodcote Stakes at the Derby meeting for which he started joint favourite with Colonel Pearson's filly Achievement.
 Hermit finished three lengths second to Achievement, who went on to win the 1000 Guineas and the St Leger in 1867.
 At Royal Ascot in June, Hermit won a Biennial Stakes for two-year-old colts by a neck from Dragon at odds of 4/1.
 Hermit was then sent to Stockbridge where he added two further wins.
 In the Stockbridge Biennial Stakes he started 8/11 favourite in a field of 16 runners and won by a neck from the Duke of Beaufort's colt Vauban.
 At the next Stockbridge meeting he won the Troy Stakes at odds of 2/5 from Lady Hester and Julius with Vauban unplaced.

 By late summer Hermit had established himself as one of the best colts of his generation and a contender for the following year's classics.
 He did not appear again in 1866 after his wins at Stockbridge however, causing his quality and soundness to be questioned by some commentators.